martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 the associated aliased version.
 If there is no such token, it simply includes the ITE as the entire token.

+When using an aliased version, the client MUST include a aliasing_parameters transport parameter in its Client Hello.

 The QUIC Token Length field MUST include the length of both any Retry or NEW_TOKEN token and the ITE.